xrchz/rockettheft/README.md

  move these a lot with respect to each other
 ```

-Some takeaways:
-- 🚩 There are much too many vanilla blocks with wrong recipient - around 14% of vanilla blocks!
-  - These haven't been a huge loss (0.21% performance), but it's not negligible and should be
-    penalized properly
-- Vanilla blocks in general have been a significant loss (0.91% degradation in performance)
-  - Note that ~10.4% of that is a single block

 ### Conclusions
-- 🚩 There are much too many vanilla blocks with wrong recipient - around 16% of vanilla blocks!
+- 🚩 There are much too many vanilla blocks with wrong recipient - over 14% of vanilla blocks!
   - We should assign penalties
   - We should consider other mitigation (eg, disallow vanilla blocks entirely)
 - We should assign penalties for bad recipient using MEV boost as well
+- Vanilla blocks in general have been a significant loss (0.91% degradation in performance)
+  - Note that ~10.4% of that is a single block.
+This was a vanilla block without any max bids and a
+    correct fee recipient.
+We're approximating by:
+    - Taking the mean of the 3 slots before and after, which are 28.02, 8.34, 46.84, 12.88, 45.94,
+      and 37.25 ETH respectively
+    - Finding the rETH share of that (64.5% here)
+    - Adjusting for the priority fees that _were_ paid out
 - Losses are a small, but not totally negligible, decrease in performance
   - MEV bad recipient: 0.00%
   - Vanilla bad recipient: 0.21%